ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 ## Custom-Made Java Applications

-In addition to the off-the-shelf applications, a collection of custom-made Java programs employing various coding paradigms was developed.
+In addition to the off-the-shelf applications, a collection of custom-made Java (mini) programs employing various coding paradigms was developed.
 These programs encompass the most common paradigms encountered in the majority of commercial Java applications.

 For each category of custom-made application, the total running time is set to **20 minutes** and the maximum heap size is `8GB`.
 During this 20-minute runtime, consecutive runs of the same application are triggered until the time limit is reached.

-The reported throughput is computed at the end of the application execution runs, excluding a fixed initial warm-up duration of 5 minutes.
+The reported throughput is computed at the end of the application execution runs, excluding a fixed initial warm-up duration of 5 minutes, which is considered sufficient for these micro-benchmarks..

-During each application execution, **intermediate power consumption metrics**, such as thermal zone sensors and package temperature, are collected at a sampling interval of one second.
+During each application execution, **intermediate power consumption metrics**, including the thermal zone sensors and package temperature, are collected at a sampling interval of one second.

 The **total end-to-end energy consumption** is then calculated based on the intermediate power consumption recorded over the 20-minute sampling interval.